Jmesak/Personal-Projects/Password Generator/README.txt

 Password Generator Project

-This is my first personal coding project (non-school).
+password_gen.exe is present in the dist folder
+Function:

-At the press of a button a unique and random 11 character password is generated that includes 3 upper-case letters, 3 lower-case letters, 3 numbers, and 2 special characters.
+Via a GUI, at the press of a button a unique and random 11 character password is generated that includes 3 upper-case letters, 3 lower-case letters, 3 numbers, and 2 special characters.
 A copy button is also present to copy the created password to clipboard.

 Notable trouble-shooting/learning moments included: